 There are many varieties of biryanis out there, satisfying the tastes of Seafood lovers, Meat lovers to Vegetarians.
-And, everyone loves a good plate of well made biryani with some cooling raita on side.
+And, everyone loves a good plate of well-made biryani with some cooling raita on the side.

 I have made Biryani on many occasions, but this time around, I thought of kicking it up a notch and layer up the rich Kashmiri Dum Aloo with saffron flavored basmati rice.

 The outcome of Kashmiri Dum Aloo Biryani was amazing.
 You not only get Kashmir’s rich, flavourful and hot Dum Aloo but also steaming hot basmati rice, scented with cinnamon, saffron, nuts – layered and slow cooked to perfection.

 Kashmiri Dum Aloo Biryani is a biryani type, I came up with.
 It was an experimental dish and surprisingly, it became a hit with family and friends.
 I bounced ideas with a few friends first and asked them what they think about layering Kashmiri Dum Aloo and saffron flavored rice.
 They sounded excited.
 So, the first hurdle was overcome.

 Second, I made my Kashmiri Dum Aloo Biryani, in a small batch and as usual, my family was the guinea pig.
 They are also my worst critic, especially my older one.
 He usually doesn’t say anything negative about anything, but I would know I’m successful with a dish when he cleans off his plate.
 And he did with this one.
 So, the second and most important hurdle was overcome.

 Then I made another batch for the blog and this time carefully measuring the teaspoons and tablespoons.